MaxwellFonss/DATA-100-Final-Project/README.md

 ![](Hoek.png)
 ![](Quthing.png)

 These graphs show the adm2 administrative subdivisions of the provinces of Hoek and Quthing.
-I noticed that unlike adm1 administrative subdivisions, the adm borders seem to have been designed to designate urban areas rather than reflect geographic barriers such as mountains and rivers.
+I noticed that unlike adm1 administrative subdivisions which are centered around geographic barriers, the adm2 subdivisions indicate cities.

 ## Administrative Subdivisions of Population